andybalholm/redwood/README.md

-the User-Agent header (if `log-user-agent` is enabled), the HTTP version, the Referer header, and the client platform (such as Windows or iPad, found in the User-Agent header).
+the User-Agent header (if `log-user-agent` is enabled), the HTTP version, the Referer header, the client platform (such as Windows or iPad, found in the User-Agent header), and the filename from the Content-Disposition header (for downloaded files).
 The content length is meaningful only if a phrase scan was performed.
 The page title is available only if a phrase scan was performed and `log-title` was enabled in the configuration (logging the page title